Alessandro Perego - Head of Scientific Research email@example.com

 - A model to estimate the diffusion of IoT and the relative market, informed by the data gathered during study cases, surveys and personal interviews with offer-side players (module integrators, software houses, system integrators, telecoms).

-- One or more surveys on the end-user, to be organised in partnership with a specialised institute.
+- One or more surveys and two focus groups on the end-user, to be organised in partnership with a specialised institute.

-- A survey extended to Italian town /city councils to gather information about ongoing projects, fields of application and critical issues observed when implementing a smart city project.
+- A survey extended to Italian town /city councils to gather information about ongoing projects, fields of application and critical issues observed when implementing a smart city project; use of the “journey” tool to promote collaboration between private and public players and share best practices.

 Partners and Sponsors